Create a Website Account - Manage notification subscriptions, save form progress and more.

 PIN stands for Personal Identification Number.
 Your PIN is a four-digit number you must use with your EBT card.
 The PIN is how the computer matches the card to your account and you.
 Cardholders must keep their PIN a secret.
 Their PIN should never be shared with anyone.
 The PIN should not be written on the EBT card or on any piece of paper that is kept in the same place as the card.
 If someone gets the EBT card and knows the PIN, that person can spend all the money in a person's food stamp account.
 If that happens, the money will not be replaced.

 Any organized event of 20 or more persons upon any city street or public sidewalk within the City must submit a special event application.
-Events that are open to the public, have an attendance of over 100 people and are held within a city parks will require a special event application along with a Park Rental Form.
-See City Parks and Trails.
-Submission of an application is not a guarantee of approval.• How do I submit a special event application?The special event application can be submitted online here.• When should I apply?Events with the anticipated attendance of 999 or less are required to submit a special event application no later than 30 days in advance to the proposed event date.
-Events with the anticipated attendance of 1,000 or greater OR requiring a street closure, are required to submit a special event application no later than 60 days in advance to the proposed event date.• What does it cost?There is no charge to submit a special event application though fees may apply for permits, inspections and street closure materials (cones, barricades and No Parking signs).
-Fees related to special events can be found here.. • Will I get an actual permit for my event?Once all required information for the special event application has been received, a permit will be given to the event organizer.
-This permit is to be available upon request at the event.• Who can I contact if I have questions regarding filling out the special event application?Please contact Kim Herbert at firstname.lastname@example.org or at 540-372-1086 ext.
+Events that are open to the public, have an attendance of over 100 people and are held within a city park will require a special event application along with a Park Rental Form.
+See Park Rentals.
+Submission of an application is not a guarantee of approval. • How do I submit a special event application?The special event application can be submitted online here.• When should I apply?Events with the anticipated attendance of 999 or less are required to submit a special event application no later than 60 days in advance to the proposed event date.
+Events with the anticipated attendance of 1,000 or greater OR requiring a street closure, are required to submit a special event application no later than 120 days in advance to the proposed event date.• What does it cost?There is a $25 fee to submit a Special Event Application.
+Expression of Speech and Resident Block Party applications do not have a fee.
+Please note that fees may apply for other permits, inspections and street closure materials (cones, barricades and No Parking signs) related to your event.
+Fees related to special events can be found here..• Will I get an actual permit for my event?Once all required information for the special event application has been received, a permit will be given to the event organizer.
+This permit is to be available upon request at the event.• Who can I contact if I have questions regarding filling out the special event application?Please contact Heather Hughes at firstname.lastname@example.org or at 540-372-1086 ext.
 307.

-There is no charge to submit a special event application.
+There is a $25 fee for submitting a special event application.
 Event specific fees & deposits MAY be required as a result of your event application and are based on the size and type of event you wish to host.
 Event specific fees may include permits, inspections and street closure materials (cones, barricades and No Parking signs).
 If event specific fees apply, they are to be paid to each individual city department.
 See Special Event Fees here.

 • Do I need to provide a map of the event site or run/walk route?Yes, an event site map or walk /run route map identifying structures, restrooms, vendors, barricades, etc. is required for all special events.
 Maps can be attached to the special event application or emailed to Sammy Walker at email@example.com.
 Please no hand-drawn maps.• Is there a mapping tool I can use to make this map?Event Mapping Help Guide.

-• What other forms are needed?Please submit a special event application along with an Emergency Plan.Questions regarding the Emergency Plan can be emailed to: JV Skinner at firstname.lastname@example.org.
+• What other forms are needed?Please submit a special event application along with an Emergency Plan.Questions regarding the Emergency Plan can be emailed to: Alan Crisp at Acrisp@fd.fredericksburgva.gov.

 When open to the public Moon Bounce’s, Inflatable Amusement Devices, Climbing Walls, and Stages are subject to permits and inspections in accordance with the Virginia Uniform Statewide Building Code.
 Please fill out the Application for Plan Examination and Building Permit and submit to Building and Development Services 540-372-1080.• Will my moon bounce, inflatable amusement device, climbing wall or stage need to be inspected once it is put up?Yes, please arrange a time for inspection prior to use.
 Inspection fees may occur. • Who can I contact if I have questions regarding moon bounces, inflatable amusement devices, climbing walls and stages?Please contact the Building Services Division at 540-372-1080.

 • Can I serve food at my event?Yes.
-The City of Fredericksburg Fire Department has Cooking Regulations and a Temporary Activity Permit that must be completed for all food vendors using propane.• How do I contact the Health Department?Individuals, organizations, and/or businesses planning to sell or serve food at a public event in the Rappahannock Health District must apply for a temporary event permit at least ten (10) days prior to the event.
-Large special events (10 vendors or more) must submit the Temporary Event Coordinators Application to the Local Health Department thirty (30) days prior to the event.Each participating vendor will need to submit a Complete Temporary Event Application to the local Health Department along with the Temporary Event Application fee of $40.More information can be found at: vdh.virginia.gov/rappahannock/services/food-services• Am I allowed to have food trucks at my event?Yes, they are allowed as long as they are attached to an event and have a current Fredericksburg Food Vendor Permit.• Do my vendors need to have a business license issued by the City of Fredericksburg?Yes.
+The City of Fredericksburg Fire Department has Cooking Regulations and a Temporary Activity Permit that must be completed for all food vendors using propane.
+Please also check with the Rappahannock Health Department for guidelines on catering your event.• How do I contact the Health Department?Individuals, organizations, and/or businesses planning to sell or serve food at a public event in the Rappahannock Health District must apply for a temporary event permit at least ten (10) days prior to the event.
+Large special events (10 vendors or more) must submit the Temporary Event Coordinators Application to the Local Health Department thirty (30) days prior to the event.Each participating vendor will need to submit a Complete Temporary Event Application to the local Health Department along with the Temporary Event Application fee of $40.More information can be found at: vdh.virginia.gov/rappahannock/services/food-services• Am I allowed to have food trucks at my event?Yes, they are allowed as long as they are attached to an event and have a current inspection from the Fredericksburg Fire Marshall and a City of Fredericksburg business license.• Do my vendors need to have a business license issued by the City of Fredericksburg?Yes.
 If you are using multiple caterers/vendors you may wish to file for an Organized Event Application.
 This is for the ORGANIZER of the event, the minimum costs is $50.00 (which covers up to 5 vendors, each vendor thereafter will be $10.00 each up to a maximum of $500.00).The Business License Application is for the vendor that is not being sponsored by the ORGANIZER of the event.
 The cost for a business license is $25.00.• Is there a meals tax?Yes, the City of Fredericksburg has a 6% meals tax.
-If any food is to be sold a Meal Tax Registration and Monthly Remittance Form must be completed.All Meals tax that is collected from the consumer by the FOOD VENDOR is due to the COMMISSIONER OF REVENUE’S office, as soon as possible after the event.ALCOHOL – Alcohol sales are treated the same as the MEALS TAX with a 6% tax.• Who can I contact if I have questions regarding licenses or taxes?Sara Seitner, Excise Tax Department phone 540-372-1004 ext 216 or email email@example.com for any questions concerning, Meals or Admissions tax.
+If any food is to be sold a Meal Tax Registration and Monthly Remittance Form must be completed.All Meals tax that is collected from the consumer by the FOOD VENDOR is due to the COMMISSIONER OF REVENUE’S office, as soon as possible after the event.ALCOHOL – Alcohol sales are treated the same as the MEALS TAX with a 6% tax.• Who can I contact if I have questions regarding licenses or taxes?Sara Seitner, Excise Tax Department phone 540-372-1004 ext 216 or email firstname.lastname@example.org for any questions concerning, Meals or Admissions tax.

 • Can I serve alcohol at my event?To serve alcohol at any event you need a permit from Virginia ABC.• Is alcohol allowed in city parks?With appropriate permit, alcoholic beverages are permitted at the following locations: Alum Springs Park, Dorothy Hart Community Center, Hurkamp Park, Maury Park, Old Mill Park, Riverfront Park, and W.L.
 Harris Park (if authorized by the Mayfield Civic Association).
 Alcohol IS NOT permitted at the following park locations under any circumstances: Motts Reservoir Park, Memorial Recreation Park, Snowden Playground Dixon Park and Riverside Drive Park.